Haopython/Toronto-Ontario-Data_Science_Projects/Toronto-King-Street-Pilot-Project/ReadMe.md

 Does the pilot data satisfies under the baseline?

 Let us find out.
-Please check out my project and click the above link Statistical Analysis on King Street Pilot Project.ipynb
+Please view my project and click the above link Statistical Analysis on King Street Pilot Project.ipynb

 For more information of the King Street Pilot project, please visit the websites here: